agiopouloskaptsikas/Racing-and-Refueling/README.md

-# Racing-and-Refueling
+# Racing and Refueling

-This repository has been created to store the programming assignment's deliverables of the preparatory course "Foundations of Computer Science".M.Sc. in Data Science, Departments of Informatics and Statistics, School of Information Science and Technology, Athens University of Economics and Business.
+This repository has been created to store the programming assignment's deliverables of the preparatory course "Foundations of Computer Science".
+Here, you can find the assignment's description, some of the test cases (inputs and outputs), and the solution.

+M.Sc. in Data Science, 2022 - 2023

+Departments of Informatics and Statistics, School of Information Sciences and Technology, Athens University of Economics and Business